roytang/blog/content/post/2025/10/cmr-thor-again/index.md

 It's funny how many years passed during Aaron's run.
 The man wrote like 8-9 years worth of Thor!

 #### Thor v6 (2020)

+35 issues

+This Thor volume was mostly by Donny Cates.
+It starts off immediately after the ending of [The War of the Realms](/2023/05/comics-aaron-thor-avengers-realms/#the-war-of-the-realms-2019), with Thor now All-Father of Asgard and primarily dealing with cosmic threats such as The Black Winter which destroyed Galactus' original universe; Galactus ended up dying before Thor defeated the Black Winter.
+Thor also has to deal with his former alter ego Donald Blake, a corrupted spirit of Mjolnir and crossovers with Hulk ("Banner of War") and Venom.

+Cates' run ends with #28.
+The last two arcs are written by Torunn Gronbekk (I think this is his only work I have read so far) and involve Thanos, Doom and Hela fighting over the souls of the dead and involve time-travel shenanigans and fatherhood issues.
+At the end of it, Odin is finally sent off to Valhalla.
+Who knows how long before he manages to come back?

+The first arc with Galactus and the Black Winter was pretty good, but the rest of the volume was kind of forgettable.
+Though there are some moments there that remind us that unlike MCU Thor who is mostly just a space alien, comics Thor is a straight-out god who can handle cosmic-level threats.

 #### Immortal Thor v1 (2023)